wp-plugins/guestonline/readme.txt

 == Description ==
 **GuestOnline Widget for Restaurants will soon become a must.**
+GuestOnline Widget for Restaurants will soon become a must.
 Add a free real-time reservation calendar on your website in seconds.
-GuestOnline is a new generation booking engine for retaurants.
+GuestOnline is a new generation booking engine for restaurants.
 Easy to configure and amazingly powerful.
 Give the opportunity to your customers to make reservations directly from your website 24/7 at no cost.
-Welcome to the unlimited bookings area.
+Welcome to the unlimited bookings aera.

+= Supported languages: =
+  * French
+  * English
+  * Dutch
+  * Finnish
+  * Estonian
+  * Spanish (coming soon)
+If you need more languages, please contact us!

 Don’t know CSS?
 No problem, There is no code required.
 Just follow the video or documentation to get you quickly up and running.
 Any suggestion or just want to give a feedback about the plugin ?
 Don’t hesitate to write to us.
 Our technology is permanently being developed and implemented in order to offer you a better experience day after day.
 If you like our work and our approach of the free reservation engine for restaurants, please rate a “ 5 stars”.
 It will be well appreciated !

 = Features: =